|About Us||Patients, Families & Visitors||For Health Professionals||Careers||Research & Training||Ways to Give|

 Patients with abdominal compartment syndrome should be monitored for the following:

-oliguria due to renal ischemia
+Oliguria due to renal ischemia

-hypotension and decreased cardiac output as a result of decreased venous return and/or volume loss into the abdominal compartment
+Hypotension and decreased cardiac output as a result of decreased venous return and/or volume loss into the abdominal compartment

-gastrointestinal bleeding due to ischemia of the bowel
+Gastrointestinal bleeding/blood diarrhea/rising lactate due to ischemia of the bowel

-impaired distal extremity circulation secondary to pressure on the aorta
+Impaired distal extremity circulation secondary to pressure on the aorta

 The most common findings of abdominal compartment syndrome are renal and cardiopulmonary complications.
 In head injury, increased abdominal compartment pressure can increase ICP.